Video Territorial swan doesn't want to share its pond

 Territorial swan doesn't want to share its pond

-This territorial swan really didn’t want to share its pond with any humans.
+This territorial swan really didn’t want to share its pond with a human.

 Examined